iamvery/docs/helpers/request_response.md

 ---
 name: Request / Response
+desc: Using the underlying request and response objects.
 ---

 The underlying Rack Request & Response objects can be accessed through the `request` and `response` methods.
 This is useful for directly modifying things like response status: